 - 2-3 Tbsp Olive Oil

-1. Grate the cucumber and drain through a fine mesh or Cheese Cloth or Squeeze excess liquid out of cucumber using hands.
+- Grate & squeeze the cucumbers: Grate the cucumber and drain through a fine mesh or Cheese Cloth or Squeeze excess liquid out of cucumber using hands.
 Transfer to bowl

-2. Add yogurt, garlic, Olive oil, Lemon, dill and salt to the bowl.
+- Mix in the ingredients: Add yogurt, garlic, Olive oil, Lemon, dill and salt to the bowl.
 Combine it well.
 Add more herbs or salt as needed.

-3. Serve immediately or chill it.
+- Serve or chill: Serve immediately or chill it.

 - Refrigerate in airtight container for 2-3 days